-The Alumni Advisory Board of the Woodrow Wilson Department of Politics (formerly the Department of Government and Foreign Affairs), is comprised of committed men and women who seek to continue the tradition of excellence that the Department is known for internationally.
+The Alumni Advisory Board of the Department of Politics, comprises a group of alumni who seek to continue the tradition of excellence that the Department is known for internationally.
 With the support of the College of Arts and Sciences, our Board seeks to build greater awareness of the value of a Politics degree in today’s changing world; to support our world-class faculty and their research goals; and to promote mentoring and networking opportunities between undergrads and alumni of all ages and career paths.
 We are not a fundraising board.
 However, we encourage our members to be on the lookout for possible major donors and put them in touch with the staff of the College Foundation.

 We meet once a year in Charlottesville, and our board is comprised of graduates who have gone on to successful careers in industry, academia, journalism, law, advertising, law enforcement, medicine, the arts, Wall Street — all walks of life.
 Founded in 2014, we hope to have members serve three-year terms, renewable for as long as they would like.
 Our members cover the cost of their own travel to and from our yearly meetings.